 Are there any restrictions on export, local content obligations or domestic supply obligations?

 Albeit, since 2007 (the year which marked Romania’s accession to the European Union), the applicable legislation has been continuously amended and many times some kind of export restrictions and/or domestic supply obligations have been enacted in relation to the natural gas sector.
-This matter has been a highly sensitive issue discussed over the last years between the Romanian Government and the European Commission.
+This matter has been a highly sensitive issue discussed over the last years between the Government of Romania and the European Commission.

 Does the regulatory regime include any specific decommissioning obligations?